spewu/acr-cleanup/README.md

 .\acr-cleanup.ps1 -ServicePrincipalId db27d2f6-b339-4918-856f-ca0e5c8d0ab5 -ServicePrincipalPass 67cc2733-69c9-46ee-b4d2-d679ceaf77ed -ServicePrincipalTenant fc334bf1-d9f9-4880-85a3-404c7c479c91 -AzureRegistryName my-azure-registry -NoOfKeptImages 5

 In this case, script will keep the 5 most recent docker images for every repo in the provided container registry.
 Each repo will have no more than 5 images after executing.

+## Docker
+A Dockerfile has been added, to wrap the script inside a container.
+It uses the official powershell base image and installs the Azure CLI as well.
+It then exposes the script, and allows it to be run as normal, but where you provide the variables via environment variables.
+It only supports the version that keeps the latest X number of images (default 5).

+## Docker example using public image (you can also build it yourself)
+docker run -e SERVICE_PRINCIPAL_ID=db27d2f6-b339-4918-856f-ca0e5c8d0ab5 -e SERVICE_PRINCIPAL_PASS=67cc2733-69c9-46ee-b4d2-d679ceaf77ed -e SERVICE_PRINCIPAL_TENANT=fc334bf1-d9f9-4880-85a3-404c7c479c91 -e AZURE_REGISTRY_NAME=my-azure-registry -e NO_OF_KEPT_IMAGES=5 sohape/acr-cleaner